cispa/gdpr-consent/README.md

 | -f  | The csv file that contains package name and the corresponding path to the apk file.
 For example: each line in this csv file is a `"package_name","file_path"`  |
 | -o  | The output directory |

+## Traffic Log Analyzer (String-Matching Device-Bound Data):

-2. Traffic Log Analyzer: The second step is to identify personal data that is tied to the phone, such as the location, the AAID, or the MAC address.
+The second step is to identify personal data that is tied to the phone, such as the location, the AAID, or the MAC address.
 Since such information is accessible by apps, we extract the relevant values from the phone through the Android debug bridge to ensure we know these values for each phone.

 | Data Type  | Description |
 | ------------- | ------------- |